top of page

 (5) Positive Reputation

-When employees trust their leadership, it often extends to the company's reputation.
+When employees trust their corporate leadership, it often extends to the company's reputation.
 A business known for its trustworthy and empathetic CEO is likely to attract top talent and loyal customers.
 This reputation can be a strong competitive advantage.

 Herb Kelleher

-As a true example of the above, Southwest Airlines, under the leadership of Herb Kelleher, established a culture of trust and camaraderie between the CEO and employees.
+As a true example of the above, Southwest Airlines, under the strategic leadership of Herb Kelleher, established a culture of trust and camaraderie between the CEO and employees.
 Kelleher's unconventional and approachable style created an environment of mutual respect and trust, where employees felt empowered to make decisions and take ownership of their roles.
-This trust in Kelleher's leadership helped Southwest become a renowned player in the airline industry, known for its exceptional customer service and employee satisfaction.
+This trust in Kelleher's corporate leadership helped Southwest become a renowned player in the airline industry, known for its exceptional customer service and employee satisfaction.

 The Spiral of Negative Workplace Culture in the Absence of Trust